Adopting a strategic approach

 A centralized repository

 To support reporting requirements, a data warehouse must be in place to capture daily information including transactions and holdings, security and static data, valuations, and risk analysis results.
 This facilitates not only the provision of data into MCR or SCR calculation models, but also timely reporting.

 Golden copy creation

-Risk analysis, valuation, and reporting is only as good as the information it is based on - which includes information about securities, classifications, prices, market data, counterparties, collateral, ratings and positions.
+Risk analysis, valuation, and reporting is only as good as the information it is based on, which includes information about securities, classifications, prices, market data, counterparties, collateral, ratings and positions.
 Enterprise risk management must cut across all lines of business.
-Proactive firms are implementing data management frameworks, at the enterprise level, to reach into each silo, consolidate all necessary information, and manage the process of validating, cleansing, and normalizing disparate data into a golden copy.
+Proactive firms are implementing data management frameworks at the enterprise level.
+They need to reach into each silo, consolidate all necessary information, and manage the process of validating, cleansing, and normalizing disparate data into a golden copy.
 This clean data is then submitted to the risk models.
-The virtue of an enterprise data management framework is that full traceability is possible - an added benefit when it comes to satisfying regulatory inquiries.
+The virtue of an enterprise data management framework is that full traceability is possible—an added benefit when it comes to satisfying regulatory inquiries.

 Firms must implement strong data management processes.
-Use of an enterprise data management system provides a means to document, centrally, what assumptions are used in the sourcing and delivery of data.
+Use of an enterprise data management system provides a means to centrally document the assumptions used in the sourcing and delivery of data.
 Data exception processes can be controlled and closely monitored.
-Strict access controls can be placed on how data is viewed, and when data must be manually modified (to address or override incorrect or incomplete data), such intervention can be entitled by user role and tracked in an audit trail.
+Strict access controls can be placed on how data is viewed, and when data must be manually modified (to address or override incorrect or incomplete data).
+Such intervention can be entitled by user role and tracked in an audit trail.
 Presence of such a centrally documented and enforced data governance procedure will improve the outcomes of an Own Risk and Solvency Assessment, as well as its acceptance by the regulatory supervisors.